stevearrants/style-guide/docs/jdocs.md

 to do.
 Link thoughtfully to supporting material or additional information.

 ## Straightforward
-Users don't read a documentation from start to finish.
-They look titles and keywords matching their problem or question, and then they scan the content for  information or examples.
+Users don't read documentation from start to finish.
+They look for titles and keywords matching their problem or question.
+They scan content for information or examples.
 Jitterbit documentation has descriptive titles and tasks written in straightforward, plain language.